BenEdridge/one-time-pad/README.md

 - No limitations on length of data or type of data encrypted
-- Supports Strings, Buffers, Files
+- Supports any data type as long as you convert it to a Buffer
+- No dependencies required

 ## Installation